epieczko/gradle-vgfr-plugin/README.md

 This plugin applies the semantic version plugin and the vcs plugin and
 - decorates the parser creating a `tane.mahuta.buildtools.version.SemanticBranchVersion`
-- decorates the transformers creating a `SemanticBranchVersion` from the `SemanticVersion`
+- defines transformers for `SemanticBranchVersion` from the `SemanticVersion`

 #### Usage
 ```groovy